carlos-molina/TECOmate/README.md

 We use **TECOmate** to name our Git repository that hosts the implementation of an hybrid achitecture for the enforcement of smart contracts.
-Hybrid means that it is composed of on and off blockchain components.
+Hybrid means that it is composed of on-blockchain and off-blockchain components.

 **The main idea:** split the clauses of the smart